justworkshr/justworks_contentful_ui_extensions/README.md

 ## Development

 - If an extension is live and currently in use, please do all developonent in the Sandbox environment.
-- To switch the space / environment, run `yarn run configure`
+- To switch the space / environment, run `yarn run configure` and select sandbox
-- When development is complete, configure again to switch back to them Master environment and deploy.
+- When development is complete, push the changes to the master branch on github and the "master` contentful environment will automatically use the new code.